vt887/harryfan-reader/README.md

 ### Option 2: Using Xcode
 1. Clone or download this repository
-2. Open `TxtViewer.xcodeproj` in Xcode
+2. Open `harryfan-reader.xcodeproj` in Xcode
 3. Select your target device (macOS)
 4. Build and run the project (Cmd+R)

 ## Usage

-1. Launch TxtViewer
+1. Launch HarryFan Reader
 2. Click "Open File" or use Cmd+O to select a text file
 3. The application will automatically detect CP866 encoding for Cyrillic text
 4. Use the bottom menu bar or keyboard shortcuts for navigation
 5. Access settings via the menu bar or Cmd+, to customize the appearance
-6. Use "9Wrap" button or settings to toggle word wrap functionality
+6. Use "Wrap" button or settings to toggle word wrap functionality

 ## File Support